The Delivery (The Office): Plot

-Pam Halpert (Jenna Fischer) and Jim Halpert (John Krasinski) both acquire sales while making small talk about their baby's upcoming birth.
-Dwight Schrute (Rainn Wilson) wants to do the same and asks Angela Martin (Angela Kinsey) to have a baby with him.
-Angela is initially excited, but becomes annoyed after Dwight makes a parenting contract with absurd demands he wants her to agree to.
+Pam Halpert and Jim Halpert both acquire sales while making small talk about their baby's upcoming birth.
+Dwight Schrute wants to do the same and asks Angela Martin to be the mother.
+Angela is initially excited, but becomes annoyed after Dwight draws up a parenting contract with absurd demands he wants her to agree to.

-Michael Scott (Steve Carell) anxiously waits for Pam and Jim's baby to be born; Jim urges Pam to let him take her to the hospital, but Pam would rather wait until midnight like she and Jim wanted to do initially (arriving after midnight means a longer hospital stay under the terms of their health insurance).
+Michael Scott anxiously waits for Pam and Jim's baby to be born; Jim urges Pam to let him take her to the hospital, but Pam would rather wait until midnight like she and Jim wanted to do initially (arriving after midnight means a longer hospital stay under the terms of their health insurance).
 She finds comfort in watching the rest of the office performing absurd activities to distract her from the pain.
 When Jim reaches his breaking point, Pam reveals that their baby is a girl, which calms Jim's nerves a bit, but then she tells him that her water broke.

-Since Pam and Kevin Malone (Brian Baumgartner) have gotten hungry at the same times, they have enjoyed regular meals together, and Kevin prepares her one final "Ultra Feast" before she gives birth.
+Since Pam and Kevin Malone have gotten hungry at the same times, they have enjoyed regular meals together, and Kevin prepares her one final "Ultra Feast" before she gives birth.
 When the contractions appear to become too extreme, Jim, Michael, and Kevin all think it is time for her to go to the hospital.
 Pam still refuses, and finally breaks down admitting that she is scared to give birth.
 Jim initially assures her that everything will be all right, but goes into a panic when he's informed she is now at 2 minutes in between contractions (5–7 minutes is the suggested time to leave for the hospital).
 Pam finally relents and Michael drives her and Jim to the hospital, with Dwight "escorting" them.
 Pam realizes she has forgotten her iPod with her desired birth music on it so they request that Dwight retrieve it from their house, asking that he not "touch anything".
 After 19 hours of labor, Cecelia Marie Halpert is born at 1:21 pm, weighing in at 7 lbs 2oz.